 This is a trip for those of you who are looking to experience life as a wildlife researcher in Botswana.

-Staying at the beautiful Serolo Camp you will spend 5 days with Ben and the research team learning what it takes to be a wildlife researcher in Africa.
+First part, staying at the beautiful Serolo Camp you will spend 5 days with Ben and the Mashatu Research team learning what it takes to be a wildlife researcher in Africa.
 You will be actively involved in the conservation and preservation of Africa’s wildlife in their natural environment.

 Whether it be carrying out animal counts and observations at a Spotted Hyena den, tracking elephant, camera trapping for leopards or spending the evening setting up calling stations to locate lions, this trip has a little bit of everything.
 Guests will take part in a number of set activities as well as being involved in which ever project is being undertaken by the research team at the time.